Aller au contenu

 import numpy as np

-# functions to show an image
+# Function to show an image

 def imshow(img):